 Applications will be accepted from faculty members at public and private institutions of higher education in the United States.
 The applicant’s home department must offer at least the baccalaureate, but not doctoral, degrees in the applicant’s discipline.
 The institutional commitment to research is an important consideration in evaluating the potential of the proposal.

 The principal investigator must have a faculty appointment in a department of astronomy, chemistry or physics, or, if from another department, propose research that significantly overlaps with research in one of these three disciplines.
 Faculty who have had a previous CCSA award, or whose appointment is in a department or school of engineering or medicine, are not eligible.
 At the time of application the applicant must be within the first three years of his/her first tenure-track appointment, and within 12 years of receiving his/her doctoral degree.
 Applicants are allowed to submit a maximum of two proposals in the three-year period and only one proposal per proposal cycle.
 Applicants submitting their first proposal to the CCSA program must be in their first or second year of faculty appointment.

-The total funding requested from RCSA is $35,000.
-An institutional matching contribution to the project of $10,000 is required for all applicants.
-SI-CCSAs provide for only those direct expenses necessary for the conduct of the proposed research and within the five budgetary categories described below.
+The total funding requested from RCSA is $40,000.
+An institutional matching contribution to the project of $15,000 is required for all applicants.
+CCSAs provide for only those direct expenses necessary for the conduct of the proposed research and within the five budgetary categories described below.
 While these awards are designed to provide primarily summer support, continuation of the research throughout the academic year is expected.
 Budgets should be tailored to individual circumstances.
 Awards are approved for two years with a single, one-year extension possible to expend remaining funds.

-The institutional portion of FICA and Medicare on faculty and student stipends (up to 7.65 percent) may be included in the budget.
+The institutional portion of FICA and Medicare on faculty and student stipends that are actually paid (up to 7.65 percent) may be included in the budget.
 Please note that most students fall under the IRS Student Exemption to FICA taxes.

 What is Not Funded: Any items other than those that are specifically included in the five budget categories listed above, for example:

 All applicants are required to submit a pre-proposal that is reviewed by RCSA scientific staff to determine the fit of a specific submission to CCSA programmatic guidelines.
 The application process is initiated by completion of the online eligibility quiz.
 If the applicant and institution meet the program requirements, the applicant is directed to a webpage that contains online submission information and pre-proposal forms.
 Applicants with succesful pre-proposals are invited to submit a full proposal and given access to a webpage for online submission.

-Applications that conform to guidelines are reviewed by Foundation staff and by external reviewers expert in the field of the proposed research, selected in part from names submitted by the applicant.
-The proposal, including reviewer letters and staff comments, is evaluated by the Foundation's Science Advisory Committee, which makes the recommendations on funding.
-After favorable action on committee recommendations by RCSA’s Board of Directors, successful applicants and their institutions are notified of awards.
+Applications that conform to guidelines are reviewed by Foundation staff and by external reviewers who are experts in the field of the proposed research, selected in part from names submitted by the applicant.
+The proposal, including reviewer and staff comments, is evaluated by the Foundation's Science Advisory Committee, which makes the recommendations on funding.
+After the RCSA Board of Directors approves the funding recommendations, successful applicants and their institutions are notified of awards.